MubashshirAhmed/Elevate_Labs/README.md

 # Elevate_Labs
-Internship task 1 completed.
+Internship task 2 completed.

-Task 1: Create a Cloud storage bucket and upload files.
-Objective: Understand cloud object storage basics.
+Task 2: Launch a Virtual Machine (VM) Instance.

+Objective: To understand *how cloud virtual machines work* by creating, configuring, and connecting to a *cloud-based server instance* using a free-tier account.
+This task introduces interns to *Infrastructure-as-a-Service (IaaS)* — the foundation of all cloud operations.

+OS : Ubuntu 22.04 LTS (lightweight and stable).
+Machine type : e2-micro